 Press Release – Hospitality New Zealand

-Entrants into the Hospitality New Zealand Awards for Excellence are judged over a six week period by a panel of independent industry professionals who assess every competitor on a range of commercial and operational criteria – including staff training and human resources, customer service, marketing and promotional activities, and the demonstration of business growth.
+The Hospitality New Zealand Awards for Excellence are judged over a seven week period by a panel of independent industry professionals who assess every competitor on a range of commercial and operational criteria – including staff training and human resources, customer service, marketing and promotional activities, and the demonstration of business growth.

-Winners at Hospitality New Zealand Awards for Excellence will be announced at the organisation’s national conference in Queenstown on September 25 and 26.
+Winners at Hospitality New Zealand Awards for Excellence will be announced at the organisation’s national conference in Rotorua on September 17/18.